-percentage may be changed in the future.
+stated percentage and the method by which the applicable stated percentage may be changed in the future.

-Applicable required subordination percentage of Class D notes multiplied by the adjusted outstanding dollar principal amount of the Class A(2017-1) notes.
+Applicable required subordination percentage of Class D notes multiplied by the adjusted outstanding dollar principal amount of the Class A(2017-2) notes.